tatetian/tatetian.github.io/_posts/2015-01-15-why-should-i-or-any-tech-telant-start-blogging.md

 * [Nathan Marz](http://nathanmarz.com/)’s [Break into Silicon Valley with a blog](http://nathanmarz.com/blog/break-into-silicon-valley-with-a-blog-1.html);
 * [Josh Davis](https://joshldavis.com)’s [The Beginning of a Beautiful Blogship](https://joshldavis.com/2013/05/11/beginning-of-a-beautiful-blogship/);
 * [9 Reasons You Should Blog](http://www.forbes.com/sites/danreich/2011/10/15/9-reasons-you-should-blog/) on Forbes.

-In the end, I want make use of an pyschological trick called [early commitment](http://en.wikipedia.org/wiki/Lock-in_(decision-making)): to my dear readers, I humbly promise to publish my blog posts at least twice a month.
-I would like your feedbacks.
-Thanks for reading!